 On June 24, 2016, the Company entered into an interest rate swap agreement with Century Bright in which Century Bright provides a fixed rate of interest payable by the Company on \$3.3 billion in exchange for Century Bright paying a variable rate of interest on \$3.3 billion to the Company.
 The fair value of the interest rate swap was calculated as the present value of the estimated future cash flows based on observable LIBOR yield curves until its expiration in June 2021.

 Reconciliation of cash flow arising from financing activities (long-term debt)

-2021 2020
+2022 2021

-Balance, beginning of year 4,188 4,290
+Balance, beginning of year 898 4,188

-Repayments (3,290) (1,000)
+Repayments (3,290)

-Proceeds of issuance of long-term debt, net 900

-Deferred financing costs (2)
+Deferred financing costs 1

-Balance, end of year 898 4,188
+Balance, end of year 899 898

-Current portion of bank debt 3,290

-Long-term bank debt 898 898